temporalio/documentation/blog/2022-06-21-using-temporal-as-a-node-task-queue.md

 Temporal is not a task queue, but you can use Temporal Workflows to solve the same problem that task queues solve: sending tasks to workers using a queue in a durable and observable way.
 Temporal provides a lot of the same features as task queues, including retries, delays, and a sleek UI.
-But Temporal Workflows also allow you to write JavaScript functions that represent a potentially complex series of interdependent tasks.
+But Temporal Workflows also help you write more complex multi-step tasks in a single JavaScript function, including logic that would require multiple tasks in a traditional task queue.
 So next time you're looking for a Node.js task queue, try Temporal instead!